Upturned Nose: Causes and Correction ProceduresFacial Plastic Surgery

 Upturned Nose After Rhinoplasty Surgery

 A nasal tip with a dramatic upward angle is a rare complication of rhinoplasty because most surgeons try their best to make the nose look natural.
-However, despite many consultation sessions and the surgeon's best efforts, sometimes a piggy nose after rhinoplasty surgery occurs.
+However, despite many consultation sessions and the surgeon's best efforts, sometimes a piggy nose occurs after rhinoplasty surgery.
 If a large cartilage and bone are removed from the nose, the nasal tip turns upwards, and the nostrils become more apparent.
-In such cases, a revision rhinoplasty is needed to reshape the nasal tip desirably.
+If you do end up with a piggy nose after rhinoplasty, revision surgery may be necessary to correct the issue.

-Remember that revision rhinoplasty is more complicated than initial rhinoplasty, as the surgeon has to make incisions on the scarred tissues and add grafts to the manipulated cartilage.
+Remember that upturned nose revision rhinoplasty is more complicated than initial rhinoplasty, as the surgeon has to make incisions on the scarred tissues and add grafts to the manipulated cartilage.
 Therefore, finding a credible and reputable surgeon for the first nose job is necessary to prevent further complications.